We all behave impulsively from time to time…

 Now, win or loss, your brain still holds this event on its ‘RAM and when similar circumstances happen in the present, it replays the initial feelings in your body, pushing you to act in a similar way — mindlessly rather than mindfully.

 If you’ve been trading for a while, you know what I mean.
 This can be a real problem, so we need an efficient way to work with impulses.

-When all is said and done, the goal of a trader is never to make permanent decisions based on temporary emotion.
+When all is said and done, the goal of a trader is never to make permanent decisions based on temporary emotions.

-And, if we want to always be a step ahead of our impulses, as always conscious awareness is key, and mindfulness is a way to develop it.
-With enough practice, you’ll develop a capacity to witness your impulses, and not get entangled in them, instead of expressing them via your actions.
+And, if we want to always be a step ahead of our impulses, as always, conscious awareness is key and mindfulness is a way to develop it.
+With enough practice, you’ll develop a capacity to witness your impulses, and not get entangled in them, instead of mindlessly expressing them via your actions.